demiculus/mentalmodel/_mental_models/principle-of-charity.md

 ---
 layout: mental-model
 name: Principle of Charity
-benefit:
+benefit: Better Judgement
-summary: Assume the best interpretation of people’s arguments
+summary: Assume the best interpretation of people’s arguments to increase their accuracy
 prerequisites:
 ---

 #### Description

 The principle of charity is about assuming the best in what someone says.
 We often think someones argument has logical fallacies or irrationality.
 But we should be aware that their arguments came from rational and logic.

-#### Practices
+This will increase the accuracy of the argument and we'll be able to move forward to a more correct outcome.

-##### Practice 1
+#### Practice

 1. Write the argument
 2. Write down uncharitable way of approaching